-Air sealing is a crucial part of building a healthy, energy efficient home.
-Below is a checklist of items to make sure to seal when building or renovating a conventional stick frame home.
-A leaky home will decrease the r-value of your insulation effectiveness, create unwanted drafts and comfort issues, plus bring moisture and pollutants into a home.
-“Seal it tight and insulate it right”!
+Air sealing is a crucial part of building a healthy, energy-efficient home.
+Below is a checklist of items to use to ensure proper air sealing when building or renovating a conventional stick-frame home.
+A leaky home will decrease the R-value of your insulation (the measure of how well your insulation resists heat flow), create unwanted drafts and comfort issues, and bring moisture and pollutants into the home.
+As the saying goes, “Seal it tight, and insulate it right!”

-■ Seal around windows and exterior doors with backer rod, caulk, or non-expanding spray foam.
+- Windows and exterior doors are sealed with backer rod, caulk or non-expanding spray foam.

-■ Seal all electrical, plumbing and HVAC penetrations between conditioned and unconditioned space with caulk or spray foam.
+- Electrical, plumbing and HVAC penetrations between conditioned and unconditioned space are sealed with caulk or spray foam.

-■ Seal the bottom plate and the top plate of exterior walls and walls to the attic with caulk or sill seal.
+- The bottom and top plates of exterior walls and walls to the attic are sealed with caulk or sill seal.

-■ Block, cap, and seal any chase ways that would allow unconditioned air to enter into the conditioned building envelope.
+- All chase ways that would allow unconditioned air to enter into the conditioned building envelope are capped and sealed.

-■ Exterior walls behind tub and shower enclosures should be insulated.
-Prior to installing the tub or shower, a rigid and durable air barrier should be installed to be in direct contact with the insulation.
+- Exterior walls behind tub and shower enclosures are insulated.
+Prior to installing the tub or shower, a rigid, durable air barrier is installed in direct contact with the insulation.

-■ Install insulation wind baffles to block wind washing at all attic eave bays in roof assemblies with soffit vents.
+- Insulation wind baffles to block windwashing at all attic eave bays in roof assemblies with soffit vents are installed.

-■ For fireplace cavities on exterior walls, a rigid air barrier must be fully aligned with the insulated framing in the framed shaft behind the fireplace and any gaps are fully sealed with foam, caulk or tape.
+- For fireplace cavities on exterior walls a rigid air barrier is fully aligned with the insulated framing in the framed shaft behind the fireplace and any gaps are fully sealed with foam, caulk or tape.

-■ For porch roofs, a rigid air barrier must be installed at the intersection of the porch roof and exterior wall.
+- For porch roofs, a rigid air barrier is installed at the intersection of the porch roof and exterior wall.

-■ For dropped ceilings, a rigid air barrier must be fully aligned with insulated framing and any gaps are fully sealed with caulk or foam.
+- For dropped ceilings, a rigid air barrier is fully aligned with insulated framing and any gaps fully sealed with caulk or foam.

-■ Recessed light fixtures, if installed in insulated cavities such as the ceiling between the house and the attic, should be rated IC (Insulation Contact) AND air-tight.
-Once installed they should be sealed to the drywall with gasket, caulk or foam.
+- Recessed light fixtures (if installed in insulated cavities, such as the ceiling between the house and the attic) are rated ICAT (Insulation Contact, Air Tight).
+Once installed, they are sealed to the drywall with gasket, caulk or foam.